joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 Its primary purpose is to send messages from one computer to another.
 There is no specific built-in way for people to browse information on the internet, which is why the **World Wide Web** was created.

+## World Wide Web

+The World Wide Web was invented by Tim Berners-Lee.
+It’s a collection of interlinked websites and other web resources.
+It’s like a library full of content.

+In 1990, the rise of web browsers began, providing an intuitive way for people to browse the internet and access information on the World Wide Web.